elk-zone/elk/CONTRIBUTING.md

 - Click on `Clear site data` button
 - Go to `Application > Service Workers` and check if the current `service worker` is missing or has the state `deleted` or `redundant`

-## CI errors

-Sometimes when you push your changes to create a new pull request (PR), the CI can fail, but we cannot check the logs to see what went wrong.

-If you are getting **Semantic Pull Request** error, please check the [Semantic Pull Request](https://www.conventionalcommits.org/en/v1.0.0/#summary) documentation.
+## Before Submitting Pull Requests

-You can run the following commands on your local environment to fix CI errors:
+When you are ready to submit a Pull Request (PR), run the following commands on your local environment to fix CI errors:
 - `pnpm test:unit` to run unit tests, maybe you also need to update snapshots
 - `pnpm test:typecheck` to run TypeScript checks run on CI

+Sometimes when you push your changes to create a new pull request (PR), the CI can fail, but the reviewers cannot see the logs to check what went wrong.

+If you get a **Semantic Pull Request** error, please check the [Semantic Pull Request](https://www.conventionalcommits.org/en/v1.0.0/#summary) documentation.

 ## RTL Support